SemanticMediaWiki/SemanticCite/docs/04-scite.md

-If it becomes necessary to rename a citation key (because a resource with key `Foo 2007` no longer represents a unique resource due to adding another resource with the same key) then the existing usage of that resource needs to be queried and changed before applying the new citation key (e.g. `Foo 2007a`).
+If it becomes necessary to rename a citation key (because a resource with key `Foo 2007` no longer represents a unique resource due to adding another resource with the same key) then it is recommended that the existing usage is queried and changed before applying the new citation key (e.g. `Foo 2007a`).

 ## Citation text

 The property `Citation text` contains the formatted output of a citation resource and is used when the [referencelist](05-referencelist.md) is generated.
-The text is formatted using assinged template or can be added directly (without further processing) in its final form to the `|citation text=` parameter.
+The text is formatted either by an assigned template or can be added directly (without further processing) in its final form to the `|citation text=` parameter.

 ```